doriswork12/python/README.md

 - [x]  Add some files／change to staging／commit／push
 - [ ]  Think your project topic
 - [x]  Practice to use git
+- [x]  Install extension git graph
+- [x]  Install extension markdown all in one

 <br>